-SEAI gender pay gap 2023
+SEAI gender pay gap 2024

-Following the enactment of the Gender Pay Gap (Information) Act, 2021, the Sustainable Energy Authority of Ireland (SEAI) is pleased to share the Gender Pay Gap (GPG) report for 2023.
+Following the enactment of the Gender Pay Gap (Information) Act, 2021, the Sustainable Energy Authority of Ireland (SEAI) is pleased to share the Gender Pay Gap (GPG) report for 2024.

-This new law requires organisations with over 250 employees to publish their GPG data, report on the reasons for the gaps and detail the measures the organisation has proposed to eliminate or reduce the gaps.
-While SEAI is not at the employee threshold for mandatory reporting, owing to its strong commitment to Equality, Diversity, and Inclusion (EDI) SEAI has chosen to voluntarily publish the GPG report ahead of a mandatory reporting deadline.
-Please note that the pay and bonus gaps are based on a 12-month pay cycle and the chosen snapshot date is 30th June 2023.
+This new law requires organisations with over 150 employees to publish their GPG data, report on the reasons for the gaps and detail the measures the organisation has proposed to eliminate or reduce the gaps.
+SEAI is now at the employee threshold for mandatory reporting.
+Please note that the pay and bonus gaps are based on a 12-month pay cycle and the chosen snapshot date is 30th June 2024.